 Virtual Interface for Real-Time User Control during Simulated Operations

-The military’s shift towards mixed reality, virtual reality, and augmented reality (MR/VR/AR) training in recent years has yielded safer training at a lower cost than live operations and a more immersive experience than traditional, two-dimensional displays and partial dome environments.
+The military’s shift towards mixed reality, virtual reality, and augmented reality (XR) training in recent years has yielded safer training at a lower cost than live operations and a more immersive experience than traditional, two-dimensional displays and partial-dome environments.

 “Although the benefits of these virtual environments are clear, supporting natural human interactions is still challenging,” said Dr. Michael Jenkins, Senior Scientist at Charles River.
 “During live training, trainees develop learned muscle memory for critical physical tasks.
 We must support natural interactions so they can develop that same muscle memory in virtual environments.”

 The Virtual Interface for Real-Time User Control during Simulated Operations (VIRTUOSO) is an XR software development kit (SDK) designed to let developers rapidly and consistently develop XR-based simulations, without being an XR expert.
 The VIRTUOSO SDK provides a hardware-agnostic XR development to enable rapid prototyping of immersive XR experiences and advanced XR interactions with flexible haptic, gesture, and speech control libraries, and focuses on supporting natural human interactions within a virtual environment to foster more realistic virtual simulations and training.

 The VIRTUOSO SDK expedites XR content and experience development, while minimizing the risk associated with novel XR solutions development by encoding XR best practices and providing off-the-shelf software components that solve some of the hardest challenges currently facing XR developers.